electron/electron/docs/api/web-contents.md

   * `httpReferrer` String - A HTTP Referrer url
   * `userAgent` String - A user agent originating the request

-Loads the `url` in the window, the `url` must contains the protocol prefix, e.g. the `http://` or `file://`.
+Loads the `url` in the window, the `url` must contain the protocol prefix, e.g. the `http://` or `file://`.

 ### `webContents.getUrl()`